corley/aws-ant-task/README.md

 </s3put>

 ```
-Note then when setting global content-type using contentType property of the s3put task
+Note then when setting global content-type using `contentType` property of the `s3put` task
-and setting mapping using contenttype.mapping, the mapping takes precedence if given.
+and setting mapping using `contenttype.mapping`, the mapping takes precedence if given.